 Control Logic and Simulation of the Turbine Governing System

 The simulation for the turbine governing system simulates an abstract model of the turbine with its rotational energy.
 The input for the simulation is the steam generated by the two simulated steam generators.
 Values for the temperatures, pressures and mass-flow are being read from the OPC UA server, in this case the Prosys Simulation Server, as input variables.
 Furthermore, the grid frequency is read from the OPC UA server as well.
 This particular value is used as a set point for the rotational speed of the turbine.
-As a simplification, the rotor is modelled as a cylinder with a mean radius of 2.5 meters and a mass of 100 metric tons inside of the simulation as well as in the PLCs programming.
+As a simplification, the rotor is modeled as a cylinder with a mean radius of 2.5 meters and a mass of 100 metric tons inside of the simulation as well as in the PLCs programming.
 The sensors for temperature, pressure and mass-flow are directly connected to the virtual PLCs analogue inputs in a three-fold redundancy.
 The PLC calculates the reading from the sensors and issues a signal if a set of sensors are reporting mismatching readings.

 During the start-up phase the turbine governing valve is opened until a pre-defined mass-flow is detected through the turbine causing it slowly to spin up.
 During this start-up phase the rotational energy of the rotor is slowly increasing.
 As soon as the target speed has been reached, the Governor Valve will be further opened and the Steam Dump Valve gradually closed.
 In addition to that, the PLC will calculate the available energy that can be used to generate electricity.
 The friction of the rotor is modeled as a static loss of energy.